Competence

 The Building Safety Regulator has provided guidance on both documents.

-The Industry Competence Steering Group (ICSG) is a cross-sector working group, focussing on raising standards and the development of competence frameworks for the built environment.
-Initially instigated by the Industry Response Group, the ICSG has now been established as a working group under the Industry Competence Committee, one of three committees set up under the Building Safety Act, which reports to the Building Safety Regulator.
+The Industry Competence Steering Group (ICSG) is a cross-sector working group, focussing on the development of competence frameworks for the built environment, raising standards.
+Set up in 2018 as the Competence Steering Group, several competence frameworks have been delivered.
+With the establishment of the Building Safety Regulator, a structure is in place to allow a focus on broader industry representation, engagement and alignment across multiple competence programmes.
+The re-formed ICSG has now been established as a working group under the Industry Competence Committee, one of three committees set up under the Building Safety Act, which reports to the Building Safety Regulator.
+See diagram depicting this structure below.

 General CSG reports